-a) Dwellings are sited to retain the existing rural character and/or respond to bushfire hazard including retaining existing trees as far as practicable.

-- b) Only one driveway is permitted per lot frontage and shall be designed to Council's rural standard. - c) All front, secondary and side boundary fencing in front of the dwelling will be a hardwood timber, post and rail construction.
+- a) Dwellings are sited to retain the existing rural character and/or respond to bushfire hazard including retaining existing trees as far as practicable. - b) Only one driveway is permitted per lot frontage and shall be designed to Council's rural standard. - c) All front, secondary and side boundary fencing in front of the dwelling will be a hardwood timber, post and rail construction.

-1. The Northern Road Interface Frontage Lots
+1.The Northern Road Interface Frontage Lots

 Allotment Requirements

-Minimum Lot Size 4000m
+Minimum Lot Size 4000m 2

 Lot Frontage 50m

 Minimum Dwelling Setbacks

 Front 20m

 Secondary frontage 5m

 Side: 5m

 Rear 15m

-- a) Direct vehicular access to The Northern Road is not permitted. - b) Lots that front The Northern Road are to face an internal perimeter road.
-The perimeter road is separated from The Northern Road / Transport for NSW boundary by a landscape buffer of around 10m wide as shown in Figure E7.X
+- a) Direct vehicular access to The Northern Road is not permitted. - b) Lots that front The Northern Road and are south of District Park 3 are to face an internal perimeter road.
+The perimeter road is separated from The Northern Road / Transport for NSW boundary by a landscape buffer of around 10m wide as shown in Figure E7.92. - c) Lots adjacent to The Northern Road and north of District Park 3 provide an interface with earthworks, mounds and a landscape buffer of around 10m wide to create a substantial screen to control views from and to The Northern Road.
+Access to these lots will be via the internal road network. - d) Species selection and planting along The Northern Road and within the landscape buffer must consider existing overhead electricity infrastructure.

-Figure E7.X Cross Section of Lots fronting The Northern Road, Internal Perimeter Road and The Northern Road road reserve.
+Figure E7.92 Cross Section of Lots fronting The Northern Road, Internal Perimeter Road and The Northern Road road reserve.

-2. Chain-O-Ponds Road Frontage Lots
+2. Chain-O-Ponds Road Interface Frontage Lots

 Allotment Requirements

-Minimum Lot Size 2000m
+Minimum Lot Size 2000m 2

 Lot Frontage 50m

 Minimum Dwelling Setbacks

 Front 10m

 Secondary frontage 5m

 Side: 5m

 Rear 10m

-3. Lots Fronting: Mulgoa Nature Reserve, C2 Environmental Conservation Zoned Land or C3 Environmental Management Zoned Land
+3. Lots Adjacent to: Mulgoa Nature Reserve, C2 Environmental Conservation Zoned Land or C3 Environmental Management Zoned Land

 Allotment Requirements

-Minimum Lot Size under PLEP 1000m or 2000m
+Minimum Lot Size under PLEP 1000m 2 or 2000m 2

 Minimum Lot Frontage

-Minimum lot size 1000m 20m
+Minimum lot size 1000m 2 20m

-Minimum lot size 2000m 30m
+Minimum lot size 2000m 2 30m

 Minimum Dwelling Setbacks

 Front 6.5m or as required by the APZ

 Side

 Lots under 20m 1m

 Lot frontage 20m and over 3m

 Rear 10m or as required by the APZ